 Option awards.
-We awarded stock options to each of our named executive officers, other than our CEO, under our 2020 Stock Incentive Plan, in 2022.
-The options granted to our named executive officers are set forth in the "All Other Option Awards" column of the 2022 Grants of Plan-Based Awards Table.
+We awarded stock options to each of our named executive officers, other than our CEO, under our 2020 Stock Incentive Plan, in 2023.
+The options granted to our named executive officers are set forth in the "All Other Option Awards" column of the 2023 Grants of Plan-Based Awards Table.

 Non-equity incentive plan compensation.
-The amounts set forth in the "Non-Equity Incentive Plan Compensation" column of the 2022 Summary Compensation Table consist of payments earned in 2022 and paid in early 2023 pursuant to non-equity incentive plan awards granted to our named executive officers under our Executive Incentive Compensation Plan.
-For our CEO, amounts also include payments from long-term incentive cash awards based on achievement of targets.
-A discussion of the corporate performance targets that were achieved in 2022 for awards under the Executive Incentive Compensation Plan is set forth under caption "Compensation Discussion and Analysis-Analysis of 2022 Named Executive Officer Compensation-Short-term incentive compensation" above.
-A discussion of the performance targets that were achieved for 2020 through 2022 performance period for the long-term incentive cash award granted to our CEO in 2020 is set forth under the caption "Compensation Discussion and Analysis-Analysis of 2022 Named Executive Officer Compensation-Long-term incentive compensation" above.
+The amounts set forth in the "Non-Equity Incentive Plan Compensation" column of the 2023 Summary Compensation Table consist of payments earned in 2023 and paid in early 2024 pursuant to non-equity incentive plan awards granted to our named executive officers under our Executive Incentive Compensation Plan.
+A discussion of the corporate performance targets that were achieved in 2023 for awards under the Executive Incentive Compensation Plan is set forth under the caption "Compensation Discussion and Analysis-Analysis of 2023 Named Executive Officer Compensation -Short-term incentive compensation" above.

-The amounts set forth in the "Estimated Possible Payouts Under Non-Equity Incentive Plan Awards" column of the 2022 Grants of Plan-Based Awards Table include the threshold, target and maximum payout amounts payable for achieving the corporate and individual performance objectives under the Company's Executive Incentive Compensation Plan for 2022 awards and for our CEO, the respective amounts payable under his 2022 long-term incentive cash award.
+The amounts set forth in the "Estimated Future Payouts Under Non-Equity Incentive Plan Awards" column of the 2023 Grants of Plan-Based Awards Table include the threshold, target and maximum amounts payable for achieving the corporate and individual performance objectives under the Executive Incentive Compensation Plan for 2023 awards, and for our CEO, the threshold, target and maximum amounts payable under his 2023 long-term incentive cash award that may be earned during the January 1, 2023 through December 31, 2025 performance period, depending on the extent to which Company performance goals are met or exceeded.
+Long-term incentive cash earned during the performance period will vest in or about March 2026, upon certification of results and approval by the Talent and Compensation Committee.

 All other compensation.
-All other compensation of our named executive officers is set forth in the Summary Compensation Table for fiscal 2022 and described in greater detail in footnote 5 to the table.
+All other compensation of our named executive officers is set forth in the 2023 Summary Compensation Table for fiscal year 2023 and described in greater detail in footnote 5 to the table.

-Our 401(k) Plan is our tax qualified retirement savings plan pursuant to which our U.S. employees, including the named executive officers, are able to make pre-tax and post-tax contributions from their cash compensation.
+Our 401(k) Plan is our tax qualified retirement savings plan pursuant to which our U.S. employees, including the named executive officers, are able to make pretax and post-tax contributions from their cash compensation.
 Typically, we make matching contributions for all participants each year equal to 100% of their elective deferrals up to 4% of their total eligible compensation and 50% of their elective deferrals from 4% to 6% of eligible annual compensation.
 The Internal Revenue Code limits the amount of compensation that can be deferred under the 401(k) Plan and also limits the amount of salary and bonus with respect to which matching contributions and profit sharing contributions can be made under that plan.
 Accordingly, we provide our executive officers and other highly compensated employees with the opportunity to defer a portion of their eligible compensation, including amounts in excess of the tax law limit.
 Under our 401(k) Excess Retirement Plan, following meeting maximum IRS deferral limits under the 401(k) Plan, participants may elect to defer up to 70% of eligible compensation and the Company will make a matching contribution for the participants equal to 100% of their elective deferrals up to 4% of their total eligible compensation and 50% of their elective deferrals from 4% to 6% of their total eligible compensation, less the matching contribution the participant was eligible to receive under the qualified 401(k) Plan.
-See the "2022 Nonqualified Deferred Compensation" table below.
+See the "2023 Nonqualified Deferred Compensation" table below.

-2022 Outstanding Equity Awards at Fiscal Year-End Table
+2023 Outstanding Equity Awards at Fiscal Year-End Table